ethpandaops/ethereum-package/README.md

   # - prysm: gcr.io/prysmaticlabs/prysm/validator:latest
   # - teku: consensys/teku:latest
   vc_image: ""

+  # The log level string that this participant's CL client should log at
+  # If this is emptystring then the global `logLevel` parameter's value will be translated into a string appropriate for the client (e.g. if
+  # global `logLevel` = `info` then Teku would receive `INFO`, Prysm would receive `info`, etc.)
+  # If this is not emptystring, then this value will override the global `logLevel` setting to allow for fine-grained control
+  # over a specific participant's logging
+  vc_log_level: ""

+  # A list of optional extra env_vars the vc container should spin up with
+  vc_extra_env_vars: {}

+  # A list of optional extra labels that will be passed to the CL client validator container.
+  # Example; vc_extra_labels: {"ethereum-package.partition": "1"}
+  vc_extra_labels: {}

+  # A list of optional extra params that will be passed to the CL client validator container for modifying its behaviour
+  # If the client combines the Beacon & validator nodes (e.g. Teku, Nimbus), then this list will also be passed to the combined Beacon-validator node
+  vc_extra_params: []

   # A list of tolerations that will be passed to the validator container
   # Only works with Kubernetes